BlakeDalmas/webdev_final/source/ps/ps_pages/reviews.rst

 -----------

 Being the most sold gaming console it can be deemed the most successful console and to many people the best overall gaming device.
+Overall the consensus on the PlayStation consoles have been very positive and PlayStation is likely to continue to dominate the console market for the foreseeable future.

 .. figure:: consoles.jpg
    :width: 100%